alexArbuckle/Project-Domum/README.md

 # Project Domum
 > Manage power outlets by utilizing the GPIO pins of a Raspberry Pi.
-Proof of concept.
+Discontinued.
 Spring 2021.

 ---